 How to Run a Pricing Market Research Study

-Pricing studies aim to discover what customers are willing to pay for a product or a service, and by doing so, determine the optimal price point to maximize profit, revenue, or market share.
-Pricing research also determines how an organization can increase revenues and profit margin by increasing or decreasing prices.
+Pricing studies aim to discover what customers are willing to pay for a product or a service.
+This enables you to determine the optimal price point to maximize profit, revenue, or market share.
+Pricing research also guides organizations on how they can increase revenues and profit margin by increasing or decreasing prices.

 While there are many approaches to pricing strategy, three different methodologies generally emerge:

-Conjoint analysis is often considered the most accurate and reliable way to determine pricing.
-Through discrete-choice modeling, a specific type of conjoint analysis, researchers can determine the influence that both price and product features have on brand value.
+Conjoint analysis is often considered the most reliable way to determine pricing.
+Through discrete-choice modeling, a specific type of conjoint analysis, researchers can determine the influence that both price and product features have on customers’ willingness to pay.

 Discrete choice modeling gives respondents a choice of two to five product configurations and then asks them to choose one of the configurations to help researchers determine packaging and pricing models.
 Ideally, a respondent’s choice reflects the value or utility he/she assigns to each attribute.